 Whether it is nursing, welding, or medical assisting, you should take the time to look through each program to see which one aligns with your passion.
 Also, you should note which programs are offered at your local campus because programs vary by campus location.
 Click here to request information or call our toll-free number: 1-855-436-7847.

 Once you’ve found your program, make an appointment to visit the campus to tour the facilities, speak with instructors, and to see students in action in a laboratory setting.
 It is important to get a feel for how classes are conducted.

 3. Apply to Enroll

 It is very simple to begin the process.
-Once you submit your interest, a Fortis admissions representative will work with you to complete your enrollment forms and to guide you through the process until your scheduled class start date.
+Once you submit your interest, a Fortis admissions advisor will work with you to complete your enrollment forms and to guide you through the process until your scheduled class start date.

 4. Fill out the Application for Federal Student Aid

 Financial aid is available to those who qualify.
-The financial aid representative at the local Fortis campus will assist you every step of the way in completing your paperwork to apply for financial aid, including filling out the Application for Federal Student Aid (FAFSA) form.
+The financial aid advisor at the local Fortis campus will assist you every step of the way in completing your paperwork to apply for financial aid, including filling out the Application for Federal Student Aid (FAFSA) form.
 You have to keep on top of the deadlines and work with your advisor to answer any questions you may not know.